Precision Dose-Finding Design for Phase I Oncology Trials by Integrating Pharmacology Data: Simulation Study

 \subsection{Simulation Results}

-The simulation results of our approach are presented in Tables \ref{simres1to5} and \ref{last9tab}, reporting the results of the first $21$ patients and the last $9$ patients, respectively. ``SC" denotes scenarios from $1$ to $5$; ``True avg $p_d$" represents the true average toxicity rates at each dose level; ``$Y_d/n_d$" is the empirical toxicity rate at dose $d$; ``$n_d$" is the average number of patients assigned to each dose level over $1,000$ simulated \jj trials; finally, ``Sel\%" is the proportion of simulated trials \jj in which each dose \yy is \jj selected as the MTD.
+The simulation results of our approach are presented in Tables \ref{simres1to5} and \ref{last9tab}, reporting the results of the first $21$ patients and the last $9$ patients, respectively. ``SC" denotes scenarios from $1$ to $5$; ``True avg $p_d$" represents the true average toxicity rates at each dose level; ``$Y_d/n_d$" is the empirical toxicity rate at dose $d$; ``$n_d$" is the average number of patients assigned to each dose level over $1,000$ simulated trials; finally, ``Sel\%" is the proportion of simulated trials in which each dose is selected as the MTD. ``No MTD'' indicates early termination or failure to recommend a safe MTD.

 In scenarios $1$ and $2$, the true MTDs are dose levels $2$ and $3$, respectively.
 The proposed PDF design \jj demonstrates strong performance in both scenarios, achieving the highest Sel\% at the correct doses. \jj Moreover, the highest $n_d$ values also occur at the correct MTDs, showing efficient patient allocation.
 In addition, PDF allocates fewer patients and selects MTDs less frequently at overly \jj toxic dose levels.